-20 Best Things To Do in Paris
+Best Things To Do In Paris

-20 Best Things To Do in Paris
+Best Things To Do In Paris

-View of the Eiffel Tower from the Trocadero| ©Dimitry Anikin
+View of the Eiffel Tower from the Trocadéro| ©Dimitry Anikin

-View of the Eiffel Tower from the Trocadero| ©Dimitry Anikin
+View of the Eiffel Tower from the Trocadéro| ©Dimitry Anikin

-Getting to the Eiffel Tower is easy, but what do you need to know if you want to go up?
-First of all, as with most tourist attractions in Paris, tickets to the Eiffel Tower: it is best to book them in advance to avoid the queue at the ticket office.
-When buying the tickets the first thing you have to decide is whether you want to go up only to the second floor or to the top and whether you want to do it by elevator or by stairs.
+Without a doubt, the emblem of Paris is the tower that many Parisians once rejected as an aesthetic aberration.
+Today no one can imagine a visit to the capital of France without climbing the Eiffel Tower.
+Getting to the Eiffel Tower is easy, but what should you know if you want to go up?
+First of all, as with most tourist attractions in Paris, tickets to the Eiffel Tower: it is best to book them in advance to avoid the queue.
+When buying them you have to decide:

 The price of tickets for the Eiffel Tower varies depending on what you decide.
 In either case you will have the option to take a guided tour of the Eiffel Tower or buy the combined ticket with a pack of the Eiffel Tower and a cruise on the Seine to save money.

-You will love the views from the Eiffel Tower, both during the day and with the city illuminated (to do it both ways without having to go up twice, the best time to go up is at sunset), but don't forget to visit the surroundings and even eat at one of the restaurants near the Eiffel Tower after your visit.
-On one side of the Eiffel Tower you have the Champs de Mars, where you can lie down in summer for a picnic, and on the opposite side, you have the Trocadero gardens.
+You will love the views from the Eiffel Tower, both during the day and with the city illuminated, but do not forget to visit the surroundings and contemplate the lights of the Eiffel Tower at night and even eat in one of the restaurants near the Eiffel Tower after your visit.
+Here are some tips to make the most of your visit to the Eiffel Tower to make the experience even better.

 Buy tickets for the Eiffel Tower